starsbeyond/beyond-the-frontiers/README.md

 The commanders cannot control any unit directly.
 Direct control is reserved for souls or the in-game AI only.

-A soul could terminate its own connection themselves, however this will result in a ranking penalty.
+A soul could terminate their own connection themselves, however this will result in a ranking penalty.